 San Diego Chargers vs. Seattle Seahawks

-The San Diego Chargers and the Seattle Seahawks close out Thursday’s NFL Preseason action as they meet in San Diego.
-The Chargers are -1 point favorites over the Seahawks with an over/under point total set at 36.
+The San Diego Chargers look to begin erasing memories of a forgettable 2010 as they host the Seattle Seahawks on Thursday Night to kick off their preseason.
+The Chargers are -4.5 favorites over the Seahawks with an over/under point total set at 37.